brightway-lca/cookiecutter-brightwaylib/{{cookiecutter.project_name}}/README.md

 ## Issues

-If you encounter any problems, please [file an issue] along with a detailed description.
+If you encounter any problems, please [file an issue][issue tracker] along with a detailed description.

 <!-- github-only -->